awsdocs/aws-cloudtrail-user-guide/doc_source/logging-management-events-with-cloudtrail.md

 }
 ```

 To exclude AWS Key Management Service \(AWS KMS\) events from a trail's logs, run the `put-event-selectors` command and add the attribute `ExcludeManagementEventSources` with a value of `kms.amazonaws.com`\.
 The following example creates an event selector for a trail named *TrailName* to include read\-only and write\-only management events, but exclude AWS KMS events\.
 Because AWS KMS can generate a high volume of events, the user in this example might want to limit events to manage the cost of a trail\.
-In this release, you can exclude events only from the event source `kms.amazonaws.com`\.

 ```
 aws cloudtrail put-event-selectors --trail-name TrailName --event-selectors '[{"ReadWriteType": "All","ExcludeManagementEventSources": ["kms.amazonaws.com"],"IncludeManagementEvents": true]}]'